 Arrange for GFC Firewise Coordinator to work with local community leaders and governmental officials on the importance of "Firewise Planning" in developing ordinances and codes as the county as the need arises.
-Identified "communities-at-risk" including: Beaver Creek and Longleaf Trail, should be sought after for inclusion in the National Firewise Communities Program.
+Identified "communities-at-risk" should be sought after for certification in the National Firewise Communities Program.